Psyhackological/e-motion/README.md

 ## Examples and Tutorials
 Placeholder: Links to examples and tutorials demonstrating the module's capabilities.

-## Contributing
-Placeholder: Guidelines for contributing to the module's development.

 ## License
 Placeholder: Information about the licensing of the module.

-## Contact and Support
-Placeholder: Contact information for support and queries.